PayalSasmal10/PayalSasmal10/README.md

 <p align="left">
 <a href="https://dev.to/payalsasmal/deploy-your-react-app-on-github-3i26" title="Deploy your React App on GitHub"><img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/mqezc2fn1ozsguu826jj.png" alt="Deploy your React App on GitHub" width="250px" align="left" /></a>
 <a href="https://dev.to/payalsasmal/deploy-your-react-app-on-github-3i26" title="Deploy your React App on GitHub"><strong>Deploy your React App on GitHub</strong></a>
+<br/> Hey Everyone!...
-<br/> I know that you came here when you are really tired from deploying your React App on Netlify or Heroku etc. which makes the process little complex.
+I know that you came here when you are really tired from deploying your React App on Netlify or Heroku etc. which makes the process little complex.
-But are you aware that you can deploy your React application for free on GitHub?.......
+But are you aware that you can deploy your React application for free on GitHub?
+How?
+I'm going to show you how my Emoji Search App website is online using GitHub Page.
+Here it comes....
 </p> <br/>

 <p align="left">